Why Do Small Businesses Get SEO Wrong?

 Final Words

 The SEO process entails a series of steps that are taken to ensure that the right content is being served to the user at the right time.
 SEO is also important for getting noticed by search engines.
-A small investment of either your time or money will have a significant impact on your business.
+A small investment of either your time or money will significantly impact your business.